howardtech/HPE_Tools/README.md

 # HPE_Tools
-Project Repo for Tools for Synergy and Proliant Servers
+Project Repo for Public Tools for Synergy and Proliant Servers